marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count.html"></iframe>
 {% endraw %}

-There is no evident correlation even if the Spearman coefficient suggests it.
+There is no evident correlation even if the numbers suggest it.
 Most of the countries have a relatively low number of occurrences in the Panama Papers and there are a few outliers that are significantly distorting the plot.
-Those outliers are again mainly either fiscal paradises or countries that were involved in Panama Papers for reasons of tax avoidance (British Virgin Islands, Luxembourg, Bermuda, etc.).
+Those outliers are again mainly either tax heavens or countries that were involved in Panama Papers for reasons of tax avoidance (British Virgin Islands, Luxembourg, Bermuda, etc.).
 As the plot shows the number of occurrences normalized by population, we would expect such countries to stand out because they have a small population and a very high involvement in the affair.
 Since we are interested in finding general patterns, we'll remove the outliers to study the correlations for the majority of the countries.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_outlier.html"></iframe>